jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

-     1. National Distribution, `Bill`_'s thought that if you have a matching funds grant FCNL have such a small staff, `Bill`_ suggested that we give $50 to AFCL and to FCNL.
+     1. National Distribution, `Bill`_'s thought that if you have a matching funds grant FCNL have such a small staff, `Bill`_ suggested that we give $50 to AFSC and to FCNL.
 Friends are in unity with this recommendation.

      2. Ad hoc Fund-raising sub-committee. `Molly`_ mentioned that Lisa has sent in a request for $5000 for a new furnace.
 We are asking for more than usual, but